microsoft/FhirBlaze/README.md

 Welcome to FHIRBlaze!

 ## Overview
-FHIRBlaze is a minimally viable Blazor WebAssembly application demonstrating how interact with HL7 data from a Fast Health Interoperability Resources (FHIR) API.
+FHIRBlaze is a minimally viable Blazor WebAssembly application demonstrating how to interact with HL7 data from a Fast Health Interoperability Resources (FHIR) API.

 ## Architecture
-A Blazor WebAssembly (wasm) application using the pattern of Micro Frontends implemented by lazy-loading UI "modules" only when requested by navigation events from the client.
+A Blazor WebAssembly (wasm) application using the pattern of micro-frontends implemented by lazy-loading UI "modules" only when requested by navigation events from the client.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.